mutaremalcolm/data_structures_and_algorithms_javascript/src/graphs/README.md

 In this implementation, I'm using an array for the unvisited nodes.
 But it's better to use a priority queue.
 I will implement that later.
 That would make the algorithm faster.
 From O(V + E) to O(E log V).
 Because we are using a priority queue, we don't have to loop over all the nodes to find the node with the smallest distance.
 We can just dequeue the node with the smallest distance.

-To understand thsi algorithm, you have to understand the two paths it contains:
+To understand this algorithm, you have to understand the two paths it contains:

 1. Finding the shortest distance between two nodes.
 2. Finding the shortest path between two nodes.